-As an industrial arts teacher, you’ll be showing the next generation how to build things with their hands.
-You’ll help them understand the concepts of communication, manufacturing, construction, and transportation systems.
-You’ll show them how to use the latest technology and software for industrial purposes.
+The skilled and technical sciences education program, formerly known as the industrial technology education program, is the endorsement you need to become a shop teacher or instructor of trade and technical sciences.
+In the skilled and technical sciences education program, you’ll be showing the next generation how to build things with their hands.
+You’ll help them understand the concepts of drafting, manufacturing, construction, and transportation systems.
+You’ll show them how to use the latest technology and software for industrial technology and manufacturing purposes.
 If these things sound like your own interests, consider a skilled and technical sciences education degree at Wayne State College.
 You’ll get to use your passion for hands-on education and contribute to the next generation of builders and engineers.
 This teacher education program balances technical training with organization management and teaching methods courses that will prepare you to share your skills and use your training in classroom and lab settings.

 Percent of recent WSC graduates employed or in graduate school